MagnusAk78/mongodb-message-store/README.md

 ## General info

-A message store implementation of the Eventide project logic for a microservice architecture.
-This is basically my own implementation of the message-store module found in the book 'Practical Microservices' by Ethan Garofolo.
-It has been changed so it runs on a Mongo DB database instead of the Message-DB (based on PostgreSQL).
+A message store implementation of the Eventide project logic for a microservice architecture for MongoDB.
+It is based on the message store module found in the book 'Practical Microservices' by Ethan Garofolo.
+This implementation uses MongoDB database as storage instad of the [message-db](https://github.com/message-db/message-db).
 I have also implemented every part of the code anew and according to my own preferences, for better learning and also to avoid any copyrights issues.
 I did this project solely for the purpose of increasing my own understanding of how the microservice architecture and event sourcing should work.